yzhao062/combo/docs/index.rst

 -----

-**combo** is a Python toolbox for combining or aggregating ML models and scores for various tasks, including **classification**, **clustering**, **anomaly detection**, and **raw score**.
-It has been widely used in data science competitions and real-world tasks, such as Kaggle.
+**combo** is a comprehensive Python toolbox for combining machine learning (ML) models and scores for various tasks, including **classification**, **clustering**, **anomaly detection**, and **raw score**.

-Model and score combination can be regarded as a subtask of `ensemble learning <https://en.wikipedia.org/wiki/Ensemble_learning>`_, but is often beyond the scope of ensemble learning.
-For instance, averaging the results of multiple runs of a ML model is deemed as a reliable way of eliminating the randomness for better stability.
+Model combination has been widely used in data science competitions and real-world tasks, such as Kaggle.
+It can be considered as a subtask of `ensemble learning <https://en.wikipedia.org/wiki/Ensemble_learning>`_, but is often beyond the scope of ensemble learning.
+For instance, averaging the results of multiple runs of a ML model is deemed as a reliable way of eliminating the randomness.
 See figure below for some popular combination approaches.

 .. image:: https://raw.githubusercontent.com/yzhao062/combo/master/docs/figs/framework_demo.png